makstaras/MapFinder/README.md

 # MapFinder
-You can find places with markers on Google map \n
+You can find places with markers on Google map

 Also added allow and deny

 !!!